35M rifle: Design details

-About the same time Steyr-Solothurn may have proposed a competitive design based on ŒWG 1917 G98 modernization which was serially produced in China, but it was not adopted.
+At around the same time, Steyr-Solothurn proposed a competitive design based on the ŒWG 1917 G98 modernization, which was serially produced in China, yet never adopted.

 All the springs in the rifle except the one in the sight are coil springs.
 The new safety could be engaged both when the rifle was cocked and uncocked.
 The barrel was lengthened and the distance between front and rear sights was increased.
 A British-style two-piece stock avoided the need to import extremely dimensionally stable wood.

 43M and Gewehr 98/40

-During World War II, military cooperation with Germany and a shortage of standard Mauser K98k rifles German army led to modifications to the 35M.
-It was rechambered to the standard German 7.92×57 IS cartridge with a fully enclosed flush magazine, the bolt handle was made angled, the bayonet socket was changed to accept German bayonets and some alterations was made to the sling mount.
+During World War II, military cooperation with Germany and a shortage of standard Mauser K98k rifles in the Wehrmacht led to modifications to the 35M.
+It was rechambered to the standard German 7.92×57 IS cartridge with a fully enclosed flush magazine, the bolt handle was made angled, the bayonet socket was changed to accept German bayonets and some alterations were made to the sling mount.
 In addition, the rifle was adopted to use standard Mauser 5-round charger clips and its sights were recalibrated to match the ballistics of the 7.92mm IS cartridge.

-In German service this modified weapon was known as the G98/40.
+In German service this modified weapon was known as the Gewehr 98/40.
 Hungary also adopted this version, slightly modified, as the 43M.